agarwallakshya37/Facial_Recognition_Attendance_Management_System/README.md

 # Facial_Recognition_Attendance_Management_System

-An ML based model for teachers to take attendance using face authentication of students in the class to save time and increase instructing time.
+It is a system designed for marking the attendance of students.
+For marking attendance, organization usually ask for certain biometric authentication like signature, photo of the students.
+Our system uses the face recognition authentication feature for identifying the physical presence of students in the class.
+It will save the precious time of teachers as well as students and increases the accuracy of the record.
+It will greatly reduce any chance of proxies or false present being marked in the class.

 # Motivation